myrahmoun/handbook/kempner_computing_handbook/s5_ai_scaling_and_engineering/scalability/gpu_profiling.md

 ```

 ### Prepare The Experimental Environment on the Cluster
 * Following modules needs to be loaded on the cluster using the following command line.
-These command line is added to the slurm scripts for running Nsight System and Nsight Comput on {numref}`Nsight-System-Slurm` and {numref}`Nsight-Compute-Slurm` respectively.
+These command line is added to the slurm scripts for running Nsight System and Nsight Compute on {numref}`Nsight-System-Slurm` and {numref}`Nsight-Compute-Slurm` respectively.
 ```{code-block} bash
 module load python nvhpc cudnn cuda
 ```
-* Creating the conda envireonment named `profiling` (one can use their own customized name).
+* Creating the conda environment named `profiling` (one can use their own customized name).
 ```{code-block} bash
 conda create -n profiling python=3.10
 ```